Abishakm1507/Diabetes-Prediction/README.md

 - [Future Improvements](#future-improvements)

 ## Introduction
 This project utilizes machine learning algorithms to predict diabetes in patients based on key health metrics.
 By analyzing features such as glucose levels, blood pressure, and body mass index, the model classifies individuals as either diabetic or non-diabetic.
-The code snippet demonstrates how to use the trained model to make predictions for a sample patient, providing an easy-to-use tool for early diabetes detection and management.
+I have developed and assessed various models, including a hybrid approach that combines Random Forest, XGBoost, and K-Nearest Neighbors, achieving an impressive accuracy of 84.42%.
+Additionally, I evaluated models such as Logistic Regression (82.47%), Support Vector Classifier (79.22%), and K-Neighbors Classifier (75.97%), measuring not only accuracy but also precision and recall for a comprehensive understanding of each model's performance.

 ## Flowchart
 ![Alt text](/Flowchart.png)